kubernetes/kubernetes/docs/design/selector-generation.md

 - User means User or Controller for the rest of this list.
 - User does specify `job.spec.selector`.
-- User does specify `job.spec.noAutoSelector=true`
+- User does specify `job.spec.manualSelector=true`
 - User puts a unique label or label(s) on pod template (required).  user does think carefully about uniqueness.
 - No defaulting of pod labels or the selector happen.